 Customization and More Return Options

-Online retail was at first focused more on logistics or providing a more specialized experience, allowing people to get products that they almost certainly otherwise would not be able to get ahold of independently.
-Yet now that much of the groundwork has been done, and there are online retailers for most hobbies, industries, and needs, retailers now compete on the grounds of additional options or further specialization, often at a reasonable cost.
+Online retail was at first focused more on logistics or providing a more specialized experience.
+It allowed people to get products that they couldn’t otherwise.
+Now that much of the groundwork has been done.
+There are online retailers for most hobbies, industries, and needs.
+Retailers now compete on the grounds of additional options or further specialization, often at a reasonable cost.

 And while it may not be feasible just yet to have items made to order or effectively 3D printed as a part of a regular shipment, there are more options than ever before, and ideas can easily become a reality with the right retail service.
 This is especially the case for high-end items, where the internet has allowed for decentralization.